 Speaking From Experience, 2011

-Crean, Picher and the young women of Turning Point for Women and Families conducted an open Speaking from Experience workshop, inviting the public to explore their issues of stereotyping and identity together in a shared session of collective performance games.
+Crean, Picher and the young women designed and conducted a public workshop called Speaking from Experience at the Performa 11 Biennial, inviting allies from other women’s organization and the general public to explore their issues of stereotyping and identity together in a shared session of collective performance games.

-Performa Institute Classroom, Performa Hub: more information here.
+Saturday, November 12, 2011; Performa Institute Classroom, Performa Hub: more information here.